cloudposse/terraform-aws-components/modules/eks/cluster/README.md

           aws-ebs-csi-driver:
             addon_version: "v1.20.0-eksbuild.1"  # set `addon_version` to `null` to use the latest version
             # If you are not using [volume snapshots](https://kubernetes.io/blog/2020/12/10/kubernetes-1.20-volume-snapshot-moves-to-ga/#how-to-use-volume-snapshots)
-            # (and you probably are not), disable it the EBS Snapshotter with:
+            # (and you probably are not), disable the EBS Snapshotter with:
             configuration_values: '{"sidecars":{"snapshotter":{"forceEnable":false}}}'
           # Only install the EFS driver if you are using EFS.
           # Create an EFS file system with the `efs` component.